d-cook/SomethingNew/Concepts.md

 * "[Ultron](https://en.wikipedia.org/wiki/Ultron)": System that can re-compile itself to another platform.
 As this pattern is repeated, each compiler "comes with" because it is written in the language of the system

 #### Self-Defining
-* Abstract: Software entities define their own creation, language, UI, editor, etc. in a self-evident way
+* Abstract: Software entities define ("bootstrap") their own creation, language, UI, editor, etc. in a self-evident way
+  * Rather than depending on sepate things (IDE, compiler, editors, etc.)
 * Surprising that this is not already common, since the tool for making & editing software is ... ***software***
 * Bootstrapping: compiler/system that is written in "itself", and can redefine itself ("Moldable Software")
 * Software Archeology: self-contained system that makes its own bootstrapping & running self-evident: http://www.vpri.org/pdf/tr2015004_cuneiform.pdf